SamuelAboelkhir/Obsidian_vaults/study/Ethical Hacking/Hacking Tools.md

 		- Target
 			- Shows you all the pages discovered from all the traffic that got intercepted by the proxy
 			-  The target tab doesn't always pickup all traffic right away and multiple refreshes may be required
+			- Target allows you to also set a scope as to what should be intercepted
 		- Repeater
 			- The Repeater shows you your response to a request in real time, and allows you to modify it before it's sent
 	- You can right click an intercepted packet from any tab, and send it to other tabs like the Repeater